ldsands/UsefulCodeSnippets/OtherSoftware/WindowsProgramInstructions/WindowsPrograms.md

 ### WSL (Windows subsystem for Linux)

+- WSL allows for using the linux kernel from within Windows.
+    - A handy application to help manage WSL and installed distros is [WSL Manager](https://github.com/bostrot/wsl2-distro-manager) it can be purchased and then installed from the Microsoft store for around $7.
+It can also be [installed for free in various other ways](https://github.com/bostrot/wsl2-distro-manager#-install).
-WSL allows for using the linux kernel from within Windows.
-To install WSL follow the instructions contained on [this site](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and to enable WSL2 use [this site](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install).
+- To install WSL follow the instructions contained on [this site](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and to enable WSL2 use [this site](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install).
 Below is a short version all put together.
     - Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
     - You'll need to restart after this
     - Then download the version of linux from the Windows store you want (probably Ubuntu)
         - Make sure you launch after that and then your distro will install
     - You'll be prompted to create a username and password
         - You'll want to check that your distro is running on WSL 2 and WSL 1 you can do this by entering `wsl -l -v` into PowerShell
         - To change a distro from WSL 1 to WSL 2 (or visa versa if you change the numbers) enter this code into PowerShell `wsl --set-version <Distro> 2`
     - Type in these two commands to update stuff

         ```cmd
         sudo apt update
         sudo apt upgrade
         ```

 - I'm a big fan of PowerShell mostly because it is the shell that I'm most familiar with.
 It is also usable on all platforms so you can learn PowerShell once and never have to learn much of any other terminal syntax no matter what platform you're using.
 To get it onto Linux find the instructions on [this site](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux).
 The instructions to do this on Ubuntu are located [here](../../ProgrammingLanguages/PowerShell/PowerShell.md#using-powershell-on-linux)
 - Install Anaconda on WSL [see this section](../../ProgrammingLanguages/PowerShell/PowerShell.md#Install-anaconda-on-WSL)
-- Some useful PowerShell commands to use to manage the WSL distros are below [here](https://docs.microsoft.com/en-us/windows/wsl/reference) is a more comprehensive list of WSL commands
+- Some useful PowerShell commands to use to manage the WSL distros are below [here](https://learn.microsoft.com/en-us/windows/wsl/basic-commands) has a more comprehensive list of WSL commands

     ```PowerShell
     # list the wsl distros that are installed
     wsl --list --verbose
     # terminate a WSL distro from PowerShell
     wsl --terminate <distro name>
+    # list distros that can be installed in WSL
+    wsl --list --online
     ```

 - Duplicating an installed distro can be useful for various reasons here is some code to do that which I found [here](https://stackoverflow.com/questions/51584765/how-do-you-install-multiple-separate-instances-of-ubuntu-in-wsl/60428590#60428590)